alvetes17/alvetes17/README.md

 - 👋 Hi, I’m @alvetes17
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning a lot of new stuff!
-- 💞️ I’m looking to collaborate on coding projects such as game dev or AI
+- 💞️ I’m looking to collaborate on coding projects.
 - 📫 How to reach me alvearluis@hotmail.es //Check my website: luisalvear.com

 <!---